 In the next step, we plan to expand and refine the decision models to further support the architectural design of quantum software systems in both academic and industrial environments.
-Building upon this groundwork, our future research will focus on several key directions: (1) Expanding the empirical validation by creating an open-access repository, where we will systematically document detailed mappings between the architectural patterns, strategies, QAs, and design constraints, supported by large-scale industrial and longitudinal case studies; (2) Developing a human-centric recommendation system that integrates contextual metadata (e.g., system requirements, performance metrics, and environmental factors) and AI-driven reasoning to provide adaptive, explainable guidance for pattern selection in quantum software system development; (3) Integration with quantum design tools such as Qiskit, PennyLane, and Cirq, embedding architecture decision-making support directly into the developer workflow.
-This could include leveraging existing tools like the Quantum Architecture Description Language (QADL), which facilitates architecture-driven development of quantum software systems by offering a graphical interface, syntactical parsing, and integration with platforms like IBM Qiskit, as demonstrated by Waseem \textit{et al}. \cite{waseem2025qadl}; and (4) Extension to domain-specific applications, including quantum cryptography, machine learning, and simulation, where domain-specific decision-models will address unique architectural challenges like latency sensitivity and data handling.
+Building upon this groundwork, our future research will focus on several key directions: (1) Expanding the empirical validation by creating an open-access repository, where we will systematically document detailed mappings between architecture patterns, strategies, QAs, and design constraints, supported by large-scale industrial and longitudinal case studies, thereby complementing and extending existing resources in this domain; (2) Developing a human-centric recommendation system that integrates contextual metadata (e.g., system requirements, performance metrics, and environmental factors) and AI-driven reasoning to provide adaptive, explainable guidance for pattern selection in quantum software system development; (3) Integration with quantum design tools such as Qiskit, PennyLane, and Cirq, embedding architectural decision-making support directly into the developer workflow.
+This could include leveraging existing tools such as the Quantum Architecture Description Language (QADL), which facilitates architecture-driven development of quantum software systems by offering a graphical interface, syntactic parsing, and integration with platforms like IBM Qiskit, as demonstrated by Waseem et al. \cite{waseem2025qadl}; and (4) Extension to domain-specific applications, including quantum cryptography, machine learning, and simulation, where domain-specific decision models will address unique architectural challenges like latency sensitivity and data handling.